mpgiii/mpgiii/README.md

 # mpgiii

-Hi, welcome to my GitHub repo.
+Hi, welcome to my GitHub account.
 Here you will find class and personal projects I occassionally contribute to.

 My area of interest is embedded systems.
 If I can choose any language to program in for a given project, I will tend to choose C.